Gateway Rehab Squirrel Hill

 Gateway Rehab Squirrel Hill - Pittsburgh, PA

-Gateway Rehab Squirrel Hill is a substance and mental health treatment facility located at 5818 Forbes Avenue in the 15217 zip code in Pittsburgh, PA.
+Gateway Rehab Squirrel Hill is a dual diagnosis treatment facility located at 5818 Forbes Avenue in the 15217 zip code in Pittsburgh, PA.
 It is operated by a private non-profit organization.
 Gateway Rehab Squirrel Hill provides administers naltrexone and buprenorphine for pain management.
-Some of the treatment approaches used by Gateway Rehab Squirrel Hill include cognitive behavioral therapy, motivational interviewing and rational emotive behavioral therapy.
-Gateway Rehab Squirrel Hill provides outpatient day treatment, outpatient services and intensive outpatient treatment.
-It also provides residential treatment for substance use.
+Some of the treatment approaches used by Gateway Rehab Squirrel Hill include rational emotive behavioral therapy, relapse prevention and motivational interviewing.
+Gateway Rehab Squirrel Hill provides outpatient day treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential substance use treatment.

 Address: 5818 Forbes Avenue, Pittsburgh, PA 15217